 - Before using the band, inspect it to ensure that there are no tears or small holes.
 Make sure that the band is wrapped firmly (but not too tight) around your hands.
+You can also tie a loop at each end of the band and put your wrists through the loop.
 Adjust the length of the band so that there is just enough slack and exercise resistance so that you are able to go through the full range of motion while exercising. - When using exercise bands to perform exercises, you are using the resistance of the band instead of weights.
-You can vary the resistance by adjusting your hand position on the band.
-To increase resistance (for example, when an exercise becomes easier), grasp the band closer to the center so to decrease the band's length.
+You can vary the resistance by adjusting your hand/wrist position on the band.
+To increase resistance (for example, when an exercise becomes easier), grasp or tie loops in the band closer to the centre so to decrease the band's length.
 You can also try folding the band in half to increase the resistance.
-To decrease resistance, grasp it closer to the ends. - Sometimes when you are working with exercise bands, they creep up and end up out of place.
+To decrease resistance, grasp or tie loops in the band closer to the ends. - Sometimes when you are working with exercise bands, they creep up and end up out of place.
 Each time you use an excercise band try to anchor it to something stable such as a doorknob or place it below the push handles on your wheelchair. - Before beginning an exercise give the exercise band a few tugs to ensure the sturdiness of your anchor.